syncfusion-content/fileformat-docs/File-Formats/XlsIO/Create-read-edit-excel-files-in-blazor-c-sharp.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example of how to create an Excel file in Blazor Server-Side can be downloaded from [Create-Excel-file.zip](https://www.syncfusion.com/downloads/support/directtrac/general/ze/ServerSideApplication-1890825878.zip).
+A complete working example of how to create an Excel file in Blazor Server-Side Application can be downloaded from [Create-Excel-file.zip](https://www.syncfusion.com/downloads/support/directtrac/general/ze/ServerSideApplication-1829684710.zip).

 By executing the program, you will get the Excel file as below.
 ![Output File](Blazor_images/Blazor_images_Server_Output.png)